 Webhook Integrations

-Send real-time event data to external systems when actions happen in CE Pro.
+Send signed real-time event data to external systems when actions happen in CE Pro.

 Webhook Integrations

-Webhooks let you push real-time event data from CE Pro to external systems whenever something meaningful happens -- a proposal is accepted, a job is completed, or a new estimate is created.
-Use webhooks to connect CE Pro to your CRM, project management tool, accounting software, or any system that can receive HTTP requests.
+Webhooks let you push real-time event data from CE Pro to external systems whenever something meaningful happens.
+Use them to connect CE Pro to your CRM, project management tool, accounting software, warehouse, or automation platform.
 Go to Settings --> Integrations --> Webhooks to get started.

 Screenshot placeholder